Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Abstract

 \section{Abstract}

-Truck parking on freight corridors faces various challenges, such as insufficient parking spaces and compliance with Hour-of-Service (HOS) regulations.
-These constraints often result in unauthorized parking practices, causing safety concerns.
-To enhance the safety of freight operations, providing accurate parking usage prediction proves to be a cost-effective solution.
-Despite the existing research demonstrating satisfactory accuracy for predicting individual truck parking site usage, few approaches have been proposed for predicting usage with spatial dependencies of multiple truck parking sites.
-We present the Regional Temporal Graph Neural Network (RegT-GCN) as a predictive framework for assessing parking usage across the entire state to provide better truck parking information and mitigate unauthorized parking.
-The framework leverages the topological structures of truck parking site distributions and historical parking data to predict occupancy rates across a state.
-To achieve this, we introduce a Regional Decomposition approach, which effectively captures the geographical characteristics.
-We also introduce the spatial module working efficiently with the temporal module.
-Evaluation results demonstrate that the proposed model surpasses other baseline models, improving the performance by more than $20\%$ compared with the original model.
-The proposed model allows truck parking sites' percipience of the topological structures and provides higher performance.
+Truck parking on freight corridors faces the major challenge of insufficient parking spaces.
+This is exacerbated by the Hour-of-Service (HOS) regulations, which often result in unauthorized parking practices, causing safety concerns.
+It has been shown that providing accurate parking usage prediction can be a cost-effective solution to reduce unsafe parking practices.
+In light of this, existing studies have developed various methods to predict the usage of a truck parking site and have demonstrated satisfactory accuracy.
+However, these studies focused on a single parking site, and few approaches have been proposed to predict the usage of multiple truck parking sites considering spatio-temporal dependencies, due to the lack of data.
+This paper aims to fill this gap and presents the Regional Temporal Graph Convolutional Network (RegT-GCN) to predict parking usage across the entire state to provide more comprehensive truck parking information.
+The framework leverages the topological structures of truck parking site locations and historical parking data to predict the occupancy rate considering spatio-temporal dependencies across a state.
+To achieve this, we introduce a Regional Decomposition approach, which effectively captures the geographical characteristics of the truck parking locations and their spatial correlations.
+Evaluation results demonstrate that the proposed model outperforms other baseline models, showing the effectiveness of our regional decomposition.
+The code is available at \url{https://github.com/raynbowy23/RegT-GCN}.